Victim of Mt Roskill homicide named, offenders still on the run - NZ Herald

 A post mortem had been completed and James' body was back with his whānau.

-A scene examination and area canvas by police continued at the address today.
+A scene examination and area canvass by police continued at the address today.

 Detective Inspector Scott Beard said the key focus would be to understand why the three people were targeted.